Proper 25, Year C

 “I give a tenth of all of my income”

-Note that Jesus “does not dispute the toll collector’s self-evaluation: the man is correct—he is a ‘sinner.’
-And Jesus does not dispute the Pharisee’s self-evaluation—he does fast and give tithes, and in this respect he is different from the notorious ‘sinners’ whom he meets.”[ll]
+The issue here is not that the Pharisee is a bad man—he actually is doing good—or that the Toll Collector is bad—his vocation was considered traitorous.
+Jesus “does not dispute the toll collector’s self-evaluation: the man is correct—he is a ‘sinner.’
+And Jesus does not dispute the Pharisee’s self-evaluation—he does fast and give tithes, and in this respect he is different from the notorious ‘sinners’ whom he meets.”[mm]

 Verse 13 “But the tax collector, standing far off…”

-Craddock describes them this way: He was “working for a foreign government collecting taxes from his own people, a participant in a cruel and corrupt system, politically a traitor, religiously unclean (cf. 5:29-32)[oo]
+Craddock describes them this way: He was “working for a foreign government collecting taxes from his own people, a participant in a cruel and corrupt system, politically a traitor, religiously unclean (cf. 5:29-32)[pp]

 “Standing far off”